The PeleLMeX Model

 and observe that if the initial conditions satisfy the constraint, an evolution satisfying the above will continue to satisfy the constraint over all time.
 Expanding this expression via the chain rule and continuity:

 The constraint here takes the form of a condition on the divergence of the flow.
-Note that the actual expressions to use here will depend upon the chosen models for evaluating the transport fluxes.
+Note that the actual expressions to use here will depend upon the equation of state and the chosen models for evaluating the transport fluxes.

 For the standard ideal gas EOS,